actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/03 Beliefs and Goal Conditions.md

 ## Exercise B2: Using Deliberation Settings for Managing Conflicting Goals

 Lets tackle the remaining problem.
 Currently the cleaner tries to load its battery but doesn't stop the active patrol round.
-As the cleaner can not move in two directions at once, there is a conflict between the previous perform patrol goal and the new maintain battery loaded goal.
+As the cleaner cannot move in two directions at once, there is a conflict between the previous perform patrol goal and the new maintain battery loaded goal.

 We somehow want to tell the cleaner to prioritize the latter and stop executing plans for the former